MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ![XML markup showing Match element referencing built-in function.](../media/dac6eae3-9c52-4537-b984-f9f127cc9c33.png)

-## Different combinations of evidence [Any element, minMatches and maxMatches attributes]
+## Different combinations of evidence [Any element, minMatches, and maxMatches attributes]

-In a Pattern element, all IdMatch and Match elements are joined by an implicit AND operator — all of the matches must be satisfied before the pattern can be satisfied.
+In a Pattern element, all IdMatch and Match elements are joined by an implicit AND operator—all of the matches must be satisfied before the pattern can be satisfied.
 However, you can create more flexible matching logic by using the Any element to group Match elements.
 For example, you can use the Any element to match all, none, or an exact subset of its children Match elements.

 The Any element has optional minMatches and maxMatches attributes that you can use to define how many of the children Match elements must be satisfied before the pattern is matched.
 Note that these attributes define the number of Match elements that must be satisfied, not the number of instances of evidence found for the matches.
 To define a minimum number of instances for a specific match, such as two keywords from a list, use the minCount attribute for a Match element (see above).